 Answer #2 – Consider Working at Home for Additional Income

-If your answer to the question, “Is retirement on social security possible”, is in the negatyive, then you need more income.
+If your answer to the question, “Is retirement on social security possible”, is “No”, then you need more income.
 As my friend Don used to say, “It ain’t up for a vote.”

 So does that mean I agree with the AARP folks and you have to get a job?
 Absolutely not!
 Jobs cost money.
 Yes, that’s right.
 In my case, that meant I had to live in a big city and have a reliable car.
 I also needed a better wardrobe, ate out much more frequently, and took expensive vacations.
 And taxes took a big bite out of my take-home pay.
 Finally, I hired people to do at home what I couldn’t do because I was too busy working.
 And I spent 11 hours a day getting ready for, driving to, working at, and driving home from my workplace.
 That didn’t leave much time for anything else.